 The key to avoid this common problem is

 For example, offer a special discount that's only valid for the first "X" customers - or until a fixed date.
 Throw in bonuses or improved terms and conditions, so long as they sign up on the same day.
-Be creative and don't make it obvious that you're desperate for the sale – you're helping them by giving them such a good deal!
+Be creative and don't make it appear that you're desperate for the sale – after all, you're helping them by giving them such a good deal!

 2. The Puppy Dog Close